 The Book Arts Center owes a debt of gratitude to Michael Bixler.
 The Press and Letterfoundry of Michael and Winifred Bixler, located in Skaneateles, New York, has provided the important apprenticeship opportunity for the Victor Hammer Fellow since the inception of the fellowship in 1998.
 Michael has cast many thousands of pounds of type for the center over the years, and also brings his expertise in design, printing, press repair and long-term planning to the Center.
 He has been on the faculty, teaching Letterpress Printing starting in 2004, and continues to provide teaching support for special projects, the Summer Institute and occasional special-topics classes.

 Many people have worked together to further the book arts at Wells.
 Bruce Bennett served as director from 1993 to 2002, guiding it through its infancy and formative years into a flourishing reality.
 Terrence Chouinard became director in 2002, at the end of his term as second Victor Hammer Fellow, and served in that position until January 2008.
 Nancy Gil, long-time lecturer in French, served as assistant director from fall 2002 till January 2008, and as director from 2008 until her retirement in 2014.
-Richard Kegler was hired as director in the summer of 2014 and is currently guiding the Wells Book Arts Center and Wells College Press into its next phase as a center of excellence.
-Our distinguished Board of Advisors, including important members of the larger book arts world, offers a valuable network of resources, including internship opportunities for Wells students.
+Richard Kegler served ably as director from 2014 until 2019.
+Former Victor Hammer Fellow Leah Mackin steered the Center through the challenging days of lockdown as Associate Director; we now seek the next Director to guide the Wells Book Arts Center and Wells College Press into its next phase as a center of excellence.

-With such abundant resources, dedicated faculty, friends, alumnae and students, the Book Arts Center has continued to grow and thrive.
-New courses are being developed, more students are declaring the minor and even individualized majors that include the book arts.
-As the book arts are enjoying a resurgence on campuses across the country, the center continues to reveal the essential role of the book in Western culture by teaching the practice and history of the book arts.
-The center's Book Arts Summer Institute has been bringing nationally and internationally renowned book artists to the Wells campus each summer since 2005.
+With such abundant resources, dedicated faculty, friends, alums and students, the Book Arts Center is poised to grow and thrive.
+New courses are being developed, students across disciplines are declaring the minor, and Visual Arts majors are now able to concentrate in Book Arts.
+The Summer Institute has been bringing nationally and internationally renowned book artists to the Wells campus each summer since 2005.
 In the spirit of its founders, the Wells Book Arts Center continues to serve and educate the campus and community every day.